73 Year Old Alaskan Scores a 73 inch Giant – A Record Breaking Alaskan Bull Moose

-Once the leaves start to turn and the air gets a bit more crisp, thousands of hunters find themselves in the Alaskan backcountry in hopes of finding a legal bull moose to fill their freezers.
+Once the leaves start to turn and the air gets a bit more crisp, thousands of hunters find themselves in the Alaskan backcountry in hopes of finding a legal bull moose to fill their freezers, let alone a record breaking Alaskan bull moose to remember for years to come.
 Seventy three year old Bob Condon was no exception as he headed north from his home on the Kenai Peninsula in search of a bull he could punch his tag on.
 What transpired on a cool September day in the Brooks Range of Alaska was something every hunter can only dream of.

 Bob was born in New England, and grew up there, but had a thirst for Alaska that brought him here at the age of 19 in a 1953 Ford that he drove up the AlCan highway.
 Not being able to find employment before funds ran out, Bob traveled back to Maine where he and his wife ran a guide service for a number of years.
 During that time, Bob developed a love for bow hunting.
 He was the 1960 Massachusetts field archery champion and had personally met archery legends Fred Bear and Howard Hill.
 Since coming to Alaska in 1996 permanently, health reasons have inhibited him from continuing his passion for archery but hunting will always be a part of his life.

-For his first years of hunting moose in Alaska, Bob had pointed himself toward the Kotzebue area, but had recently been introduced to hunting moose in the Brooks Range.
+For his first years of hunting moose in Alaska, Bob had pointed himself toward the Kotzebue area, where many hunters have searched and found a record breaking Alaskan bull moose, but Bob had recently been introduced to hunting moose in the Brooks Range.
 Following the first few successful trips to the Brooks, Bob and his friends (both named Mike) made the now annual trip north.
 We asked Bob if he had a plane of his own.
 He said he had owned three at one time or another and after his last ‘rough landing’, he was going to leave the flying to the experts.
 This year, on September 9th, the group chartered an air taxi that dropped them into a new area they hadn’t hunted the previous few years but they were eager to get boots on the ground.

 The weather was everything one could anticipate while hunting mid-September in northern Alaska, with what seemed like storm after storm rolling through.
 The inflatable raft was a welcome addition to the gear pile after they saw how swollen the rivers were after prolonged rain showers.
 They used it to haul gear and hunters across to more hunting terrain as the water was impassable on foot.
 The group experienced high winds, rain, snow, frosty cold mornings and the like, which all made for long days glassing nearby vantage points.
 Bob prefers to ‘travel light’, not taking a spotting scope, leaving it up to his Zeiss binoculars to complete the job of finding a bull to harvest.

 Though 73 years old, and recovering from a serious heart attack in March, Bob was still sticking it out with long days in the field and fairly cold nights in his eight-man Cabela’s Guide Model tent.
 This hunt almost ended as soon as it started on the first full day of hunting as Bob was nearly successful at calling in a nice moose within shooting range.
-The group met a pair of hunters from Wisconsin that ended up taking that bull the next day which turned out to be 62 inches.
+The group met a pair of hunters from Wisconsin that ended up taking that bull the next day which turned out to be 62 inches, which is a very nice moose, but far from a record breaking Alaskan bull moose.
 Since seeing that bull on the 10th, the group hadn’t seen another moose that presented itself in a fashion that would enable them to make a stalk.
 Throughout the first few days hundreds of caribou traveled nearby, a half dozen bears moved through the valley and there was wolf sign everywhere.

 The morning of September 13th started like any that you could expect for this time of year; frosty and overcast with a light breeze.
 Bob and ‘young Mike’ decided to head to a nearby knoll to gain a better perspective and settle in to do some glassing.
 The other Mike decided to head up river a ways to look that country over to possibly give them a better chance at seeing more game.